troperville

 Yellow or Orange Cheese

-Cheese comes in many colors, including yellow, orange, yellow-orange, light yellow, red, white, and even blue, but in cartoons, it's hard to any examples where cheese hasn't been depicted cheddar yellow-orange or orange.
+Cheese comes in many colors, including yellow, orange, yellow-orange, light yellow, red, white, and even blue, but in cartoons, it's hard to find any examples where cheese hasn't been depicted cheddar yellow-orange or orange.

 Orange Carrots

 This association with the color orange and carrots is Newer Than They Think, as the common orange carrots in the Western world were only bred that color a few centuries ago by farmers in the Netherlands, out of patriotic reverence for the House of Orange-Nassau.
 Before this, most carrots in the West were actually purple.
-No, really, carrots used to be purple.
+No, really, carrots can be purple.
 And carrots come in other colors, like yellow, red, purplish red, and white.

 Red Apples